-The majority of Laguna Phuket's direct competitors are located along the northwest coast where much of the newer, upper-end properties are located.
+The majority of Laguna Phuket's direct competitors are located along the north-west coast where much of the newer, upper-end properties are located.
 The less developed east-coast does not have the same quality of infrastructure and lacks good quality beaches.
-Further, due to the high price of land and freehold ownership being available to foreigners, there has been an increased number of condominium developments in recent years.
+Further, due to the high price of land, there has been an increased number of higher density and more affordable condominium/apartment developments in recent years.